 One alternative to potentially avoid the wash sale treatment is to repurchase the security outside of the 30-day window before or after your initial security was sold.
 Another option would be to purchase a separate, but similar security, in the same industry.
 For example, you could prevent the wash sale treatment from applying if you sold stock in Coca-Cola and replaced it with stock in Pepsi or sold a mutual fund from Fidelity and purchased a different mutual fund from Vanguard.

 Some may see wash sales as a disadvantage, but this tax law area has some advantages.
 If a wash-sale occurs, the basis of the stock sold will be added onto the cost basis of the security bought within the wash sale loss period.
 Essentially, it gives you a higher starting basis in the new security, meaning if your security increases in value over time, the resulting sale will net a smaller taxable gain in the future.

 Another potential advantage with a wash-sale is that the initial investment’s holding period is added to the new investment.
 When you eventually sell the newly bought security, you could qualify for Long Term Capital Gain (LTCG) rates, which would be lower than Short Term Capital Gain (STCG) rates, which are taxed as ordinary income.
 For a security to be taxed at the preferential LTCG rates, the security needs to be held for longer than one year.
 Below is a breakdown of the long-term capital rate tables for 2020 and how it could affect your situation.

 Need Further Information?

-If you have further questions on the complexities of wash-sales or tax law around this area, contact your YHB team members to discuss further.
+If you have further questions on the complexities of wash-sales or tax law around this area, feel free to contact us to discuss further.